47% increase

 The competitive analysis gave us a pretty good handle on the what we were missing, but we wanted to talk to couples who had interacted with our existing tool to determine how we would implement.
 Additionally we needed to ensure we had an answer to the crucial question: why such a high drop-off rate for Zola Albums?

 The only way to determine exactly which moments within the album customization flow were frustrating users and why was to speak to them directly.
 Product partnered with the business team to find 7 users who began customizing a wedding album.
-All of the users dropped off at different points, and one user actually ordered and received an album (our first and only sale at the time!).
-Some of the users interviewed were already a part of the Zola ecosystem, and some had never used Zola products.
+All of the users dropped off at different points, and one user actually ordered and received an album.
+Some of the users interviewed were already a part of the Zola ecosystem, and some had never used Zola products prior to starting an album.
 We approached writing the script for these interviews looking to answer three concise questions:

 1. Why were some users dropping off immediately after uploading photos before even diving in to customization?